The Complete Skateboard Buyers Manual at Bored

 The other option for you is to build your own bespoke set-up by choosing all the parts separately: Deck (all of our decks come with free griptape), Wheels (pack of 4), a pair of Trucks (these are priced individually but usually sold as a pair), Bearings (pack of 8) and a packet of Truck Bolts (pack of 8).
 All that's needed to assemble your skateboard is either a spanner kit, or more simply a Skate Tool has all the right heads on it for the job.
 If you're not familiar check out the parts descriptions below.

-Hardware: The 8 small bolts that fasten the truck to the deck, most feature an Allen key head and between 3/4"-1.5" depending if you use riser pads to raise your deck from the wheels, but usually around 1".
+• Hardware: The 8 small bolts that fasten the truck to the deck, most feature an Allen key head and between 3/4"-1.5" depending if you use riser pads to raise your deck from the wheels, but usually around 1" long.

 BOS_Skateboard_Buyers_Guide_4